carbonext-tech/api-b2b-docs/docs/getting-started.md

 }
 ```

-## Step 4 - Creating an order to buy VCUs
+## Step 4 - Creating an Order to Buy VCUs

 After the VCU price consult, it's time to you create your first order.